adamsanaglo/pulp_deb/docs/enghub/onboard/index.md

 You must generate a certificate to be used by your publishing workflow when it uses the PMC CLI.
 There are many ways to generate a certificate.

-- We recommend using OneCert to create certificates and manage their lifecycle in KeyVault.
+- Azure security team encourages all teams to use [OneCert](https://aka.ms/onecert) to create certificates and manage their lifecycle in KeyVault.
+    - This option will result in an auto-rotating certificate, which will save you time in the long-term.
+It's *highly* recommended to use this option.
 - A simpler solution, useful only for certs with short lifespans, is using OpenSSL.

 #### Creating a certificate with OneCert